 Reconsider your need to travel to the border regions with Afghanistan, Kyrgyz Republic and Uzbekistan.

 Road conditions and driving standards are poor.
-Conditions can be particularly treacherous in winter and spring, when avalanches and landslides occur.
+Conditions can be unpredictable in winter and spring, when avalanches and landslides occur.
 Driving at night is dangerous.

-Police or military checkpoints are common and you may be required to provide identification documents such as your passport and visa.
+Police or military checkpoints are common and you may need to provide identification documents such as your passport and visa.

 Many interior roads, including the main road from Dushanbe to Khujand, are only open in the summer months.
 In July 2017, flooding occurred in several areas of GBAO, causing damage to parts of the Dushanbe-Kulyab-Khorog-Kulma-Karakorum highway.
 The road is open but is not fully repaired.

-Access to service stations can be limited in rural areas.
+There are limited service stations in rural areas.